organicsafelink/archive/README.md

     </div>
     ```

+    (ii) Put this at the bottom of your post so that when the countdown finishes, the "Continue" button shows at the bottom.

     ```html
     <!-- This is the button that will appear after the countdown.
 It's hidden by default. -->
     <div id="continueButtonMessage" style="display: none;flex-direction: column;align-items: center;" class="sky-note">